alec-g-olson/TemplatePythonProject/README.md

 This project is licensed with The Unlicense, which puts this project into the public domain.
 Anyone can take this code and do anything they want for profit or personal use with no need for attribution or requirement to keep your projects open source.
-When you make a new project based on this template, only the code that came from this template will be part of the public domain, unless you choose to use a license that puts the rest of your new project into the public domain.
+When you make a new project based on this template you can use any license you want, and only the code that came from this template will be part of the public domain, unless you choose to use a license that puts the rest of your new project into the public domain.

 ### Goals of Template Project